-Founded in faith in 1976 by Father Roger Killeen, Emmanuel House Support Centre supports homeless, vulnerable and isolated adults in Nottingham.
+Founded in faith in 1976 by Father Roger Killeen, Emmanuel House Support Centre is an independent charity that supports homeless, vulnerable and isolated adults in Nottingham.

 We also have an on-site charity shop, which brings in much needed income for Emmanuel House and is a place for service users to gain first-hand work experience.

 Emmanuel House has always prided itself on providing a safe and supportive environment whilst working towards practical solutions that meet the individuals needs.Watch Video